nawabahmadreshi/documentation/pages/marketing-channels/google-platform-search-ads.md

 During Ad creation follow the following procedures for Branch link tracking

-1. For Dynamic Search Ads, set the website used to be the Final Website the ad should route to and for Standard Search ads, Set the **Final URL** field to the Final Website value.
+1. For Dynamic Search Ads, set the website used to be the Final Website the ad should route to, and for Standard Search ads set the **Final URL** field to the Final Website value.
+This should be the same website that your Branch link routes to.
 1. Locate the **Ad URL options (advanced)** section and expand it.
-Now copy your Branch Ad link from the previous into the **Tracking Template** field. _Note: for Standard Search ads the advanced URL options are not available in the default campaign creation flow, but are available when editing or creating additional ads in the campaign._
+Now copy your Branch Ad link from the previous step into the **Tracking Template** field. _Note: for Standard Search ads the advanced URL options are not available in the default campaign creation flow, but are available when editing or creating additional ads in the campaign._

 {% image src="/img/pages/features/google-ads/google-platform-search-ads/full-branch-link.png" half center alt='Example Link' %}